Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

-During this time, Walker sold products form Malone but also worked to create her own hair-care company.
+During this time, Walker sold products from Malone but also worked to create her own hair-care company.
 It was during this time that Malone accused Walker of stealing one of her formulas.
 It was a mixture of sulfur and petroleum jelly that had been used by women for over a hundred years.
 This accusation ended their business relationship.

 In 1906, she married Charles Walker and began referring to herself as Madam C. J. Walker.
 She marketed herself as someone who sold cosmetic creams and was an independent hairdresser.
 Her husband was a businessman who gave her advice about promotion and advertising.
 He was also her business partner.
 Walker began selling her products door-to-door.
-She would spend time showing other black women how to properly groom as well as style their hair.
+She would spend time showing other Black women how to properly groom as well as style their hair.
 Walker's business was a success.
 She made her daughter responsible for the company's mail-order operation located in Denver.
 She and her husband then spent their time visiting several places around the south and eastern part of the United States to grow their company.

 Walker and her husband moved to Pittsburgh, Pennsylvania in 1908.
 It was here they established Lelia College.
 It was designed to train hair culturists.
 They also opened a beauty parlor.
-Walker was dedicated to promoting the economic independence of black women.
+Walker was dedicated to promoting the economic independence of Black women.
 She established a training program based on what she called “the Walker System.”
 It was designed to help her develop a national network of licensed sales agents.
 The system was very successful.
 It made it possible for the women who sold Walker's products to earn a good amount of money on commissions.

 Walker closed her Denver operation in 1907.
-Walker's daughter convinced her to have a beauty salon and office in New York City's Harlem neighborhood.
+Walker's daughter convinced her to open a beauty salon and office in New York City's Harlem neighborhood.
 This also became very successful.
 Walker relocated her business in 1910 to Indianapolis.
 This is where she built the Madam C. J. Walker Manufacturing Company.
-She built a hair salon, factory, a beauty school to train her sales agents as well as a laboratory for cosmetic research.
+She built a hair salon, factory, and a beauty school to train her sales agents as well as a laboratory for cosmetic research.
 Many of the company's employees and several of those in key staff and management positions were females.

 Between 1911 and 1919, Walker and her company had reached a level of success nobody thought possible.
 The company employed several thousand women.
 Most of them worked as sales agents selling the company's products.
 Over 20,000 women had been trained by the company in 1917.
 All the sales agents wore the same uniform.
 It consisted of white shirts and black skirts.
 Each of them would carry a black satchel.
 The sale agents would offer products in tin containers with Walker's image on them.

 Walker knew the power of advertising.
-She would run several types of advertising about her products in African-American magazines and newspapers.
+She would run several types of advertising for her products in African-American magazines and newspapers.
 Walker spent quite a bit of her time traveling and promoting her products.
 She began to organize her sales agents into local and state clubs.
 In 1917, The National Beauty Culturists and Benevolent Association of Madam C. J. Walker Agents held its first conference in Philadelphia.
 There were over 200 people who attended it.
 At the convention, Walker awarded prizes to those who sold the most products as well as those who brought in the most new sales agents.
 Awards were also given to those who gave the most to charities in their local communities.

-Walker was able to raise funds in the Indianapolis's black community to have a branch of the YMCA open there.
+Walker was able to raise funds in Indianapolis's Black community to have a branch of the YMCA open there.
 She also gave money for scholarship funds associated with the Tuskegee Institute.
 Walker also regularly gave money to Daytona Education and Industrial School for Negro Girls, Indianapolis's Flanner House, The Palmer Memorial Institute, the Industrial Institute, and Haines Normal institute in Georgia, the Bethel African Methodist Episcopal Church, and several others.

-Walker was embraced by the black press and became very well-known in the black community.
+Walker was embraced by the Black press and became very well-known in the Black community.
 Her success made it possible for her to live in a townhouse in the wealthy part of Manhattan.
 She had a home in the country she called Villa Lewaro.
-It was located at Irvington-on-Hudson and was designed by a black architect named Vertner Tandy.
+It was located at Irvington-on-Hudson and was designed by a Black architect named Vertner Tandy.

 Death And Legacy